-Governing enterprise requirements definitely help out in this matter as many companies can’t quite grasp the nature of the blockchain.
+Governing enterprise requirements definitely help out in this matter, as many companies can’t quite grasp the nature of the blockchain.
 However, if enterprise Ethereum alliance members take the governing position, then many companies would get premium quality support.
-Furthermore, enterprise Ethereum alliance members can also make sure that the companies are following the standards accordingly.
+Furthermore, enterprise Ethereum alliance members can also make sure that the companies are following the ERC standards accordingly.

 In the end, this will offer more for consumers.
 For example, maybe one bank implemented a KYC platform on Enterprise Ethereum.
 So, in this case, the enterprise Ethereum members would help to do the same thing for another company.
 Ultimately, it will save up a lot of time in the development costing.

-Evolve Side by Side With the Public Ethereum
+Evolve Side by Side with the Public Ethereum

 Enterprise Ethereum will evolve in parallel to the public Ethereum.
 It will also get the best features from the public blockchain of Ethereum.
 This process makes sure that any updates in the public version will automatically be on the private blockchain as well.

 Anyway, the public Ethereum will also get lucrative features to form the private enterprise Ethereum if needed.
-Hence, both version will benefit from each other and would be able to use dApps in both versions.
+Hence, both versions will benefit from each other and would be able to use dApps in both versions.